 Logical relations are an established technique for proving properties of lambda terms and, more broadly, programming languages involving higher-order types (not necessarily purely functional).
 Among others, they can be used to show that the simply-typed lambda calculus is strongly normalising or to support equivalence proofs for programs, such as those needed to validate compiler transformations.
 Two programs are equivalent if and only if they can be used interchangeably without affecting the result.
 The aim of the project is to explore the logical relations technique and automate some of its aspects.

 This project is related to the lambda calculus and principles of programming languages.
 It will attempt to transfer techniques from computer-aided formal verification to the setting of higher-order programming languages.

 The aim of the project is to understand the state of the art in verifying security protocols, and to try to deploy automata-theoretic methods in the area.
-Standard automata theory is based on finite alphabets and might not be suitable in this setting, so the project is likely to explore automata models over infinite alphabets.
+Standard automata theory is based on finite alphabets, which is not quite suitable in this context, so the project will explore automata models over infinite alphabets.

 Good knowledge of automata theory and a liking for algorithm design.